masesgroup/KEFCore/src/documentation/articles/usage.md

 ### Basic usage

-The following code demonstrates basic usage of EF Core for Apache Kafka.
+The following code demonstrates basic usage of Entity Framework Core provider for Apache Kafka.
 For a full tutorial configuring the `KafkaDbContext`, defining the model, and creating the database, see [KafkaDbContext](kafkadbcontext.md) in the docs.

 ```cs